christopherBelter/textmining/README.md

 ### Docuemnt preprocessing

-Now that you have the documents in a data frame in R, you can do some basic count analyses using various functions in R. For example, you can use the plyr package to count and display the most frequently occurring MeSH headings in the publication set.
+Now that you have the documents in a data frame in R, you can do some basic count analyses using various functions in R. For example, we can use the plyr package to count and display the most frequently occurring journals and MeSH headings in the publication set.

     library(plyr)
+    journals <- count(theData$journal)
+    journals <- journals[order(journals$freq),]
+    tail(journals, 10)
     mesh <- count(unlist(strsplit(theData$meshHeadings, "|", fixed = TRUE)))
     mesh <- mesh[order(mesh$freq),]
     tail(mesh, 25)

 To do more detailed analyses, we'll create a document-term matrix from the publication set in which rows are documents and columns are terms that appear in their abstracts.
-First, we'll isolate the columns we're interested in using, namely the publications' abstracts and PMIDs.
+First, we'll create a data frame with the document ID (we'll use the PMID for this) and a combined title and abstract field that contains all of the relevant text for us to work with.

-    docs <- data.frame(doc_id = theData$pmid, text = theData$abstract)
+    docs <- data.frame(doc_id = theData$pmid, text = paste(theData$articletitle, theData$abstract, sep = ". ")
-    pmid <- theData$pmid

 Then we'll load the relevant packages for doing text mining and working with the resulting sparse document-term matrix.